Yaya Touré: Barcelona

 Touré joined Spanish La Liga club Barcelona for €10 million (£6.7 million) and made his official debut for the club on 26 August 2007 during the 2007–08 La Liga season opener against Racing de Santander.
 He scored his first goal in a La Liga match against Athletic Bilbao on 2 September 2007, which Barcelona won 3–1.
 His first UEFA Champions League match for Barcelona was against Schalke 04 in the 2007–08 quarter-final, securing a 2–0 aggregate victory and a berth in the semi-final.

 During the early stages of the 2008–09 season, newly appointed manager Pep Guardiola favoured Sergio Busquets in the defensive role of Barcelona's midfield trio.
 In the 2009 Champions League final, Touré played at centre-back due to injuries and suspensions of first-choice defenders, despite having only played there twice before for Barcelona.
-In late June 2010, Barcelona confirmed that Touré would be allowed to leave the club in the summer.
+In late June 2010, Barcelona confirmed that Touré would be allowed to leave the club in the summer window.

 Manchester City

 2010–11: Debut season and FA Cup

 On 2 July 2010, Touré signed a five-year contract with Premier League club Manchester City for a fee of around £24 million.
-On 14 August, Touré made his Premier League debut in a 0–0 draw against Tottenham Hotspur at White Hart Lane.
+He made his Premier League debut on 14 August in a 0–0 away draw against Tottenham Hotspur.
 A week later, Touré impressed in the 3–0 home win over Liverpool, forming a part of a three-man midfield with Gareth Barry and Nigel de Jong.
 On 19 September, Touré scored his first City goal, against Wigan Athletic.
 The goal was scored in the 70th minute and Touré was assisted by Carlos Tevez, who also scored in that match.
 Touré had been seen to take up a more attacking position under Roberto Mancini and revelled in the position.
 In December, he scored a brilliant left-footed drive against West Ham United and soon scored a second, which was later credited as an own goal because the ball rebounded off the post onto goalkeeper Robert Green's back and bounced in.

 In January 2011, Touré scored his third goal against Wolverhampton Wanderers in a delightful counter-attack move, with Touré making up 90 yards to latch onto the ball and fire it past the goalkeeper, with Manchester City eventually winning 4–3.
 Touré's fifth goal for City came on 25 February in a UEFA Europa League match against Aris.
 The goal was a deflected strike to make the score 3–0 to Manchester City.
 On 16 April 2011, Touré scored the only goal of the game in a Man of the Match performance against Manchester United in the FA Cup semi-final.
 Touré continued his Wembley success by scoring the only goal in his team's 1–0 win over Stoke City in the 2011 FA Cup final, ending Manchester City's 35-year wait for a major trophy, and writing himself into Manchester City folklore in the process.